Towards Enhancing Time Series Contrastive Learning: A Dynamic Bad Pair Mining Approach

-\begin{itemize} \item To the best of our knowledge, this is the first study to investigate the bad positive pair problem exists in time series contrastive learning. \item We propose DBPM, a simple yet effective algorithm that dynamically deals with potential bad positive pairs along the contrastive learning process, thereby improving the quality of learned time series representations. \item We verify the effectiveness of DBPM in three real-world time series datasets, and empirically demonstrate that DBPM can be easily used as a plug-in to improve the performance of existing state-of-the-art methods.
+Overall, the contributions of this work can be summarized in three aspects. \textit{First}, to the best of our knowledge, this is the first study to investigate the bad positive pair problem exists in time series contrastive learning.
+Our study contributes to a deeper understanding of an important issue that has not been thoroughly explored. \textit{Second}, we propose DBPM, a simple yet effective algorithm designed as a lightweight plug-in that dynamically deals with potential bad positive pairs along the contrastive learning process, thereby improving the quality of learned time series representations. \textit{Third}, extensive experiments over four real-world large-scale time series datasets demonstrate the efficacy of DBPM in enhancing the performance of existing state-of-the-art methods.